-This Day in History: The USS Maine explodes in Havana Harbor
+This Day in History: USS Maine explodes at Havana

 You can imagine that didn’t go too well.